slackapi/bolt-js/docs/_future/getting_started_future.md

 > 💡 You must be an admin of your workspace to be able to access the Workspace Settings and accept the Terms of Service.

 Congratulations!
-You're now ready to start building using the [next-generation Platform](/bolt-js/future/getting-started#next-gen). 🎉 You can now proceed with either creating a new app by following the instructions below or [migrating an existing app](/bolt-js/future/migrate-existing-app).
+You're now ready to start building using the [next-generation Platform](/bolt-js/future/getting-started#next-gen). 🎉 You can now proceed with either creating a new app by following the instructions below or [setting up an existing app](/bolt-js/future/setup-existing-app).

 ---